JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 The no/weak evolution is consistent with the predictions of some cosmological simulations, as presented and compared in Figure \ref{fig:MZ_redshift_sim}.
-We compile the hydrodynamic, $N$-body, and/or semi-numerical simulations showing the MZ relation at high-redshift (\textsc{FIRE} by \citealt{ma2016_MZR}, \textsc{IllustrisTNG} by \citealt{torrey2019}, \textsc{FirstLight} by \citealt{langan2020}, \textsc{Astraeus} by \citealt{ucci2021}, and \textsc{FLARES} by \citealt{wilkins2022_MZR}; see also \citealt{lovell2021}).
+We compile the hydrodynamic, $N$-body, and/or semi-numerical simulations showing the MZ relation at high-redshift; \textsc{FIRE} by \citet{ma2016_MZR} in black, \textsc{IllustrisTNG} by \citet{torrey2019} in green, \textsc{FirstLight} by \citet{langan2020} and \citet{nakazato2023} in blue (see also \citealt{ceverino2017}), \textsc{Astraeus} by \citet{ucci2021} in yellow, and \textsc{FLARES} by \citet{wilkins2022_MZR} in magenta (see also \citealt{lovell2021}).
 We plot the theoretical predictions at $z=5$, $7$, and $9$ for the redshift bin of $z=4-6$, $6-8$, and $8-10$, respectively.
 For the \textsc{FIRE} curves, we extrapolate the result at $z=6$ to $z=7$ and $9$ using their redshift evolution function, although the evolution is tiny ($\Delta\log{\rm (O/H)}=-0.025$\,dex from $z=6$ to $7$, and $-0.05$\,dex from $z=6$ to $9$).
 Similarly, the \textsc{IllustrisTNG} predictions at $z=5$, $z=7$, and $z=9$ are extrapolated from the results at $z=4$, $z=6$, and $z=6$, respectively, using their redshift evolution function ($\Delta\log{\rm (O/H)}=-0.08$\,dex from $z=4$ to $5$, $-0.075$\,dex from $z=6$ to $7$, and $-0.1$\,dex from $z=6$ to $9$).
-For the \textsc{FirstLight} result at $z=9$, we refer to the result at $z=8$ and assume no strong evolution from $z=8$ to $9$.
+For the \textsc{FirstLight} results, we refer to \citet{langan2020} and \citet{nakazato2023} to prove the low-mass and the massive regime, respectively.
+We assume the $z=8$ relation of \citet{langan2020} in panel (c), and the $z=6$ relation of \citet{nakazato2023} in panel(a), assuming no strong evolution at $z=8-9$ and $z=5-6$, respectively.
 For the \textsc{FLARES} results, we adopt the stellar metallicities of only young ($<10$\,Myr) star particles and assume the stellar and gas-phase metallicities in the region of massive-star formation are comparable.
 Likewise, the metallicities for the \textsc{IllustrisTNG} and \textsc{FirstLight} model are SFR-weighted and mass-weighted of young ($<100$\,Myr) star particles, respectively, allowing a fair comparison with our metallicity measurements based on the nebular emission lines.
 On the other hand, we note that the \textsc{FIRE} model adopts the mass-weighted metallicity of all gas particle that belong to the ISM, and the \textsc{Astraeus} model counts the oxygen mass in the halo without any weighting which could result in an inequitable comparison with the observations.